GirlsOfSteelRobotics/DocsV2/source/technical-resources/sensors/LIDAR-Lite-Distance-Sensor.md

 ### I2C

-The I2C interface is very flexible and easy to use, but has been flakey when connected to the FRC roboRIO.
+The I2C interface is very flexible and easy to use, but has been flaky when connected to the FRC RoboRIO.
 I suspect the root cause is having pull-up resistors on the clock and data lines of _both_ the LIDAR-Lite and the roboRIO, but I haven't fully diagnosed it myself.
-[Chief Delphi](https://www.chiefdelphi.com/) has many discussions and potential work arounds.
-In the end, none of them worked out for us and we switched to the PWM connection option.
+[Chief Delphi](https://www.chiefdelphi.com/) has many discussions and potential workarounds.
+In the end, none of them worked out for us, and we switched to the PWM connection option.

 ### PWM Output

 Using an alternate set of pins, the LIDAR-Lite can also produce a pulse-width modulated (PWM) output signal.
-This just means it raises the logic level of a digital output pin for a time that's in proportion to the measured distance.
+This just means it raises the logic level of a digital output pin for a time in proportion to the measured distance.
 Specifically, the output goes high for 10 microseconds per centimeter of measured distance.
 This is easy to wire to the roboRIO, requiring only a single resistor and one DIO port in the minimal configuration.

 Reading the duration of the PWM output is actually very simple on the roboRIO because its FPGA implements the necessary level detectors and timers.
 Many people on Chief Delphi have suggested converting the signal to analog, but I strongly disagree with that approach since it loses accuracy.